scylladb/sphinx-scylladb-theme/README.rst

 Installation
 ------------

+To install the theme in a new Sphinx project, follow the next steps:

 1. Add the dependency to the new Sphinx documentation project.
 You can use either poetry, pip, or any other equivalent package manager.